 1971: The Chi-Lites achieved their first of two #1 hits on Billboard’s R&B chart with “Have You Seen Her.”

-1972: Elton John released “Crocodile Rock” in the US after its initial UK release in late October.
+1972: “Crocodile Rock,” the lead single from Elton John’s sixth studio album, Don’t Shoot Me I’m Only the Piano Player, was released in US after its initial UK release in late October.
 The song became his first #1 single in the US in early February the following year and was certified gold two days later.
 John had been inspired by his discovery of leading Australian band Daddy Cool and their hit single, “Eagle Rock,” the most successful Australian single of the early 1970s which he had first heard during his 1972 Australian tour.

 1976: Manfred Mann’s Earth Band’s cover of Bruce Springsteen’s “Blinded by the Light” entered the Billboard Hot 100.
 A month later, it became the group’s first top 40 hit and in February the next year, it became their first and only #1 record.